September 8-11, 2020 • Caldera Arts Center

 - Participants deeply engage and nurture their music, songs, and aspirations.
 Private concerts, open mics and mentor sessions are all part of the experience.

 - The musical alchemy of the festival artists from “Song Camp” helps inspire collaborations and exceptional performances at the festival each year.

-- Campers participate in workshops, communal meals and activities at the performing arts camp “Caldera”, a stunning location on the edge of Blue Lake, high in the Cascade Mountains.
+- Campers participate in workshops, communal meals and activities at Camp Caldera, a stunning location on the edge of Blue Lake, high in the Cascade Mountains.

-- With an extraordinary caterer, a beautiful and powerful location, and a unique, intimate experience, the event continues to be highly anticipated and sells out each year.
+- With an extraordinary caterer serving up healthful and delicious food, a beautiful and powerful location, and a unique, intimate experience, the event continues to be highly anticipated and sells out each year.